Your cart is empty.

 Known as the city of love, Paris stands out as one of my favorite destinations abroad.
-This travel guide has been highly requested and has been in the works for a while now.
-It's harder than it looks to pack everything you love about a city into one journal post!
+This travel guide has been highly requested and has been in the works for a few years.
+It's harder than it looks to pack everything you love about a city into one post!

 I've had the pleasure of visiting Paris numerous times, whether with my family, a fun trip with my girlfriends, or a glamorous stint during Paris Fashion Week.
 And let me tell you, each time I leave, I find myself longing to return.
 There's just something about Paris that keeps drawing me back in, time and time again.